Where to Find Penguins in New Zealand

 Where to See Penguins for Free on the Otago Peninsula

 There are opportunities to see penguins for free just by chance on the coast of the Otago Peninsula, such as Allans Beach and Sandfly Bay.
-However, there is no guarentee you’ll see penguins.
-With that, we recommend taking a tour to not only increase your chances of a close encounter with penguins, but so guides can take you to places where you’re not going to disturb the penguins’ natural behaviour.
+However, there is no guarantee you’ll see penguins.
+With that, we recommend taking a tour to not only increase your chances of a close encounter with penguins but so guides can take you to places where you’re not going to disturb the penguins’ natural behaviour.

 Oamaru, a little town north of Dunedin on the South Island, is pretty much known for being the town of little blue penguins.
 Without fail, the little blue penguins return to the shores and their nesting sites every night at sundown.
 Their nesting sites can be anywhere from under buildings, in campsites or in the bushes.
 They’re everywhere!

 The Oamaru Blue Penguin Colony is a commercial set up to allow visitors to observe waves of penguin rafts coming onto the shore and make us of the artificial nesting boxes and environment set up for the penguins.
 A stadium-like set up with special lighting allows visitors to see the penguins after dark.